Parasyte

-Parasyte (寄生獣, Kiseijū) is a Japanese science fiction horror manga series written and illustrated by Hitoshi Iwaaki.
-It was published in Kodansha's Morning Open Zōkan (1989) and Monthly Afternoon (1989 to 1994).
+Parasyte (寄生獣, Kiseijū) is a Japanese manga series written and illustrated by Hitoshi Iwaaki.
+It was published in Kodansha's seinen manga magazines Morning Open Zōkan (1989) and Monthly Afternoon (1989 to 1994).
 The manga was published in North America first by Tokyopop, then Del Rey, and finally Kodansha USA.
 The series follows Shinichi Izumi, a high school senior who is the victim of a failed attempt by a parasitic organism to take over his brain.
 The parasite, Migi, instead infects and takes over his arm, and both are forced in a peculiar partnership to fight other parasites.

 The manga has been adapted into two live-action films in Japan, in 2014 and 2015.
 An anime television series adaptation produced by Madhouse, titled Parasyte -the maxim-, aired in Japan between October 2014 and March 2015.
 The English-language dub aired on Adult Swim's Toonami programming block in the United States between October 2015 and April 2016.
 A South-Korean live-action series spin-off, titled Parasyte: The Grey, premiered on Netflix in April 2024.

 By August 2022, the manga had over 25 million copies in circulation, making it one of the best-selling manga series of all time.
 In 1993, Parasyte received the 17th Kodansha Manga Award for the general category, as well as the 27th Seiun Award for the best manga in 1996.